apple/HomeKitADK/Documentation/PAL.md

 ## Design considerations

 The PAL abstracts all aspects of the underlying platform.
 Currently the PAL attempts to avoid memory allocations.
-This is not necessary a design goal we'll maintain going forward.
+This is not necessarily a design goal we'll maintain going forward.
 The PAL has 3 build types: Test, Debug, and Release.
 Test uses the Mock PAL and is used for unit tests.
 Debug and Release use platform-specific backends.